Sept. 11, 2001 started out as a beautiful day, in Wisconsin, New York City and Washington, D.C.

-In the decade since then, a comment of New York City Mayor Rudy Giuliani has stuck in my head.
+In the 19 years since then, a comment of New York City Mayor Rudy Giuliani has stuck in my head.
 He was asked a year or so later whether the U.S. was more or less safe since 9/11, and I believe his answer was that we were more safe because we knew more than on Sept.
 10, 2001.
 That and the fact that we haven’t been subject to another major terrorist attack since then is the good news.

 Osama bin Laden (who I hope is enjoying Na’ar, Islam’s hell) and others in Al Qaeda apparently thought that the U.S. (despite the fact that citizens from more than 90 countries died on 9/11) would be intimidated by the 9/11 attacks and cower on this side of the Atlantic Ocean, allowing Al Qaeda to operate with impunity in the Middle East and elsewhere.
 (Bin Laden is no longer available for comment.)
 If you asked an American who paid even the slightest attention to world affairs where a terrorist attack would be most likely before 9/11, that American would have replied either “New York,” the world’s financial capital, or “Washington,” the center of the government that dominates the free world.
 A terrorist attack farther into the U.S., even in a much smaller area than New York or Washington, would have delivered a more chilling message, that nowhere in the U.S. was safe.
 Al Qaeda didn’t think to do that, or couldn’t do that.
 The rest of the Middle East also did not turn on the U.S. or on Israel (more so than already is the case with Israel), as bin Laden apparently expected.